weirdfish31/WDNoptimizer/WDNwordPro/LabelData/readme.txt

-tips£ºsaving the labeled mixtured data combined with applicationlayer parameters
+tips£º saving the labeled data combined with application layer parameters